Bonus Structures: How to Choose and Implement One for Your Business

 But with so many options available, such as signing bonuses, retention bonuses, holiday bonuses, and profit sharing options, we understand it can be overwhelming.

-In this article, we'll navigate various incentive programs, so that when it comes time to reward employees, you'll be better informed.
+In this article, we'll navigate various employee incentive programs, so that when it comes time to reward employees, you'll be better informed.

 The main thing you need to remember is a company bonus structure is based on a corporation's profitability.
 Discretionary bonuses, for example, are given at a business owner's discretion as a way to publicly acknowledge exceptional performance.
 Alternatively, profit sharing is dividing up the (profit) pie among eligible employees and stakeholders.